ebrivera/trellis/README.md

    The API listens on `http://localhost:4000` (FastAPI/Uvicorn) and the web app on `http://localhost:3000`.

-3. Stop and remove containers:
+3. Shut everything down when finished:

    ```bash
    docker compose down